Delicious Low Carb Easter Eggs filled with creamy goodness and coated with chocolate.

 Remove the baking sheet from the freezer and place beside the bowl of melted chocolate.
 Place an egg onto a fork and dip it into the melted chocolate.
 I find using a spoon to spoon extra chocolate over the egg works great, or you can just flip the egg around in the chocolate.

 Remove the egg from the chocolate with a fork and hover over the bowl for a few moments to ensure all the extra chocolate drips off.
-Place back onto the wax paper.
+Place onto a baking sheet lined with fresh wax paper.

 Optional Decorating